MikePodo/cook50/README.md

 Axios is used to make asynchronous requests to Edamam's Recipe API.
 FontAwesome provides the site's icons.
 Material UI is utilized for its built-in components and styling.
 React Toastify brings in toast notifications to provide visual feedback to the user.

+#### File Structure:

+The file structure of the project is organized in such a way that any new developer should be able to quickly pick up the repository and be comforable finding various pages and components.
+The `pages` directory contains the website's pages, in which each file's name corresponds to the route name.
+The `components` directory contains all of the components used throughout the project.
+The `styles` directory contains all of the stylesheets, and is organized via `pages` and `components` directories within, in order to correspond each stylesheet to its appropriate page/component.
+Finally, the `services` directory contains the API information and route calling functions.

 #### API:

 The website relies on Edamam's Recipe API to receive data.
 This includes the querying route, which takes in a user query and returns a list of corresponding recipes.